 I'm a 33 year old physicist, originally from Pennsylvania and currently living in Delaware.
-I have a background in physics and computer science, and I'm currently working in fluorescence, biophysics, and single-molecule research.
+I have a background in physics and computer science, and my current research primarily involves fluorescence microscopy, biophysics, and single-molecules.

-I just recently finished a 3+ year postdoc in the Weiss Lab at UCLA, during which I worked on a variety of projects.
+I just recently started as a Lecturer in Physics at Cabrini College.
+Prior to that I held a software engineering position at a biotech startup, developing analysis and control software for a new ellipsometry imaging device.
+Before that I worked on a variety of research projects during a 3+ year postdoc in the Weiss Lab at UCLA.
 One of these involved the ongoing development of a widefield photon-counting lifetime imaging detector.
 Another consisted of developing a novel approach to high-throughput single-molecule spectroscopy.
 And a third involved the development of a new super-resolution approach called SOFI.
-More detail about these is available on my research interests page.
+More details about these are available on my research interests page.

 My wife Claudia and I have a 5 year old son named Leo.
 He's a colorful and bright kid who loves cars, trains, computers, and running really fast.